 Re-Establishment of Normal Brain Chemistry

-It is imperative to start with brain based evaluations, looking for underlying nutrient, hormonal and other biochemical imbalances, while addressing the psycho-social-spiritual aspects for successful recovery from addictions and brain dysfunction.
+It is imperative to start with brain-based evaluations, looking for underlying nutrient, hormonal, and other biochemical imbalances, while addressing the psycho-social-spiritual aspects for a successful recovery from addictions and brain dysfunction.

 Causes of Brain Imbalance